totaling upwards of eight billion.

 STARVING MOUTHS

-Around the world, staggering 828 million people still lack access to food.
+Around the world, a staggering 828 million people still lack access to food.

 The food and energy crises have been fueled by the conflict in Ukraine, and the emerging economies have been the hardest hurt.